Amazoncom Update January 2001 July 2002 Case Study Solution & Analysis

 NASCAR (National Association for Stock Automobile Automobile Racing) is a company conducting series of Stock Vehicle racing in United States and acting as a sanctioning body for driving the guidelines for Stock Automobile Racing.
 2) Stock Cars And Truck Racing by NASCAR is the 2nd biggest spectator sport, with greatest number of sponsors.
 1) The other sources of income for Amazoncom Update January 2001 July 2002 Case Study Help consists of; 10% of the total income from television rights, approving costs i.e. $1-2 million per race, and licencing NASCAR brand to business.

-NASCAR has a closed corporate culture with the non-interventionist approach.
-The building of Vehicle of Tomorrow by NASCAR, with an intention of safety for the drivers, brought different tensions amongst the stakeholders of the sport.
+NASCAR has a closed business culture with the non-interventionist method.
+This non collaborative approach brings tensions in the sport.
+The structure of Cars and truck of Tomorrow by Amazoncom Update January 2001 July 2002 Case Study Solution, with an intention of safety for the motorists, brought numerous stress among the stakeholders of the sport.

 Porter's Five Forces Analysis

-Hazard of New Entry
+Danger of New Entry

 7 P's of Marketing